GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAIBlend.md

 +++
-title = "GSTBlend"
+title = "GSAIBlend"
-description = "Blends multiple steering behaviors into one, and returns a weighted\n acceleration from their calculations.\n\n Stores the behaviors internally as dictionaries of the form\n {\n 	behavior : GSTSteeringBehavior,\n 	weight : float\n }" author = "razoric" date = "2020-02-07"
+description = "Blends multiple steering behaviors into one, and returns a weighted\n acceleration from their calculations.\n\n Stores the behaviors internally as dictionaries of the form\n {\n 	behavior : GSAISteeringBehavior,\n 	weight : float\n }" author = "razoric" date = "2020-02-11"
-aliases = ["/docs/godot-steering-toolkit/reference/classes/gstblend/"]
 +++

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->

-**Extends:** GSTSteeringBehavior
+**Extends:** GSAISteeringBehavior

 ## Description ##